 If a team member is great at their job, be that marketing, finance, sales, or anything in between, they quite often find themselves being promoted to management.
 They’re then expected to manage teams of people doing similar jobs to them, and they’re expected to know how to do this because they once fulfilled that role.

 This oversimplification of what it means to be a good manager is hugely detrimental to both employees and businesses as a whole.
-It’s the main reason why we find so many incompetent managers in workplaces today.
+It’s the main reason why we find so many incompetent managers in workplaces today and it's difficult to know the ideal staff to manager ratio for businesses.

 A recent workplace letter from Alison Green, written for BBC News, asked the question, “Why do we put up with so many bad managers?”
 Green’s article makes the point that, whilst we recognise that all skilled jobs require some degree of formal training, we don’t seem to give the same gravitas to another type of job: management.